Child Protection Policy - Frequently Asked Questions

-The Vulnerable Children Act 2014 applies to some, but not all, self-employed persons or sole practitioners:
+The Children's Act, 2014 applies to some, but not all, self-employed persons or sole practitioners:

 - If they are contracted by a State service, then they will need to be safety checked by that State service if they fall within the definition of a children’s worker.

 - Similarly, if they are contracted by an organisation that receives funding from a State service to provide regulated activities, the funded organisation will be required to ensure that safety checking is done.